VivianMak/pose_graph_optimization_for_SLAM/README.md

 Focusing on pose graph optimization for SLAM.

+# TODO
+## Allan
+- add iostream to libraries
+- add cmath to libraries
+- the algorithm > pose graph

+## Mo
+- the algorithm > gathering sim data
+- the algorithm > transformation with icp
+- turn icp matrices into unique pointers
+- put function and output in main.cpp

+## Vivian
+- the algorithm > gausnewton
+- debug optimizer after icp

 ## Repo Structure
 **Additional Libararies / Files:**
 - Nanoflann (insert link) point to header file we need to include